oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  * Create an array of three elements in this order:
    1. A salt value.
 MUST be a string.
 See (#salt-entropy) and (#salt_minlength) for security considerations.
 It is RECOMMENDED to base64url-encode minimum 128 bits of cryptographically secure pseudorandom data, producing a string.
 The salt value MUST be unique for each claim that is to be selectively disclosed.
 The Issuer MUST NOT disclose the salt value to any party other than the Holder.
    2. The claim name, or key, as it would be used in a regular JWT body.
 The value MUST be a string.
+The value MUST NOT be `_sd`, `...`, or a claim name existing in the object as a non-selectively disclosable claim.
    3. The claim value, as it would be used in a regular JWT body.
 The value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.
  * JSON-encode the array, producing an UTF-8 string.
  * base64url-encode the byte representation of the UTF-8 string, producing a US-ASCII [@RFC0020] string.
 This string is the Disclosure.